7 Toxic Menu Items We're Glad Were Discontinued

 Starbucks Valencia Orange Refresher

-Although we’re big fans of the Bux, there’s a fair share of their menu items we’d love to see get the boot.
-For now, though, we’ll settle for this 2015 victory.
-The Valencia Orange Refresher, which had 30 grams of sugar in a 24-ounce serving, was discontinued in early July, much to its loyal fans’ dismay.
-(People loved the drink so much, in fact, that there was a petition to save the beverage from its demise with nearly 2,500 signatures!)
-If you’re looking for something healthy to sip at the chain that’s not black coffee, how about a cup of tea?
-To find out which options are best for a flat belly, check out our guide to weight loss tea.
+Although we're big fans of the Bux, there's a fair share of their menu items we'd love to see get the boot.
+For now, though, we'll settle for this victory.
+The Valencia Orange Refresher, which had 30 grams of sugar in a 24-ounce serving, was discontinued in July 2015, much to its loyal fans' dismay.
+But we won't miss this sugar-laden beverage.